MIGUELANGELCIPRIANO/NODEJS-PAYPAL/README.md

 <br />

-9. Create an account of type "Merchant (Accept payments as merchant (seller))" by assigning it a name and the sandbox account created earlier.
+9. Create an account of type "Merchant (Accept payments as merchant (seller))" by assigning it a fictitious name and the sandbox account created earlier.
 10. Create an .env file inside ./NODEJS-PAYPAL and replace `Client ID` and `Secret key` with the API credentials.

 ```js